seatgeek/druzhba/docs/configuration.rst

 An example can be found in the |example-link|.

-The top level ``_pipeline.yaml`` defines details about the pipeline as a whole as well as connection info for the target database.
+The top level ``_pipeline.yaml`` defines details about the pipeline as a whole as well as connection info for the target database (and optionally the source databases).
 We use a modified parser for YAML extended with support for interpolation like ``${REDSHIFT_URL}`` which will inject the value of the ``REDSHIFT_URL`` environment variable.

 Besides the target configuration fields, ``_pipeline.yaml`` also includes a list of source databases under the ``sources`` element.